Humayun1318/B10-A8-gadget-heaven-reset9/README.md

 ## 📖 Project Overview

 GadgetHeaven is a fully functional **e-commerce platform** built with React and Vite.
 It allows users to browse and purchase gadgets, manage a shopping cart and wishlist, and sort/filter products effectively.
-The project follows a structured UI/UX design inspired by Figma, ensuring a seamless user experience.
+The project follows a structured UI/UX design, ensuring a seamless user experience.

 ---